Go Away (2NE1 song)

-The song was a commercial success in South Korea, achieving the number one spot on both the weekly and monthly Gaon Digital Charts and was ranked the fourth best-performing single overall in the country in 2010.
-As of 2013, "Go Away" had received more than 2,900,000 digital downloads.
-In Japan, the song peaked at number nine on the daily Oricon Singles Chart and sold more than 21,000 physical copies.
-Two music videos were produced in Korean and Japanese to promote the singles.
+The song was a commercial success in South Korea, achieving the number one spot on both the weekly and monthly Gaon Digital Charts.
+It was ranked the fourth best-performing single overall in the country in 2010.
+It received more than 500,000 ringtone downloads by the end of the year and over 2,900,000 digital downloads by 2013.
+In Japan, the song peaked at number 12 on the Oricon Singles Chart and sold more than 21,000 physical copies.

+Two music videos were produced in Korean and Japanese.
+2NE1 performed on four music programs in South Korea to promote "Go Away", including Inkigayo and M Countdown.
+It won the Song of the Month award at the Cyworld Digital Music Awards and Favorite K-pop Video at the 2011 Myx Music Awards.

 Background and promotion

 The song was produced by Teddy Park, who served as the lead producer for 2NE1's previous extended play 2NE1.
 Musically, the song is composed in the key of B major with a tempo of 128 beats per minute, and has a runtime of 3:36.
 "Go Away" was promoted as part of the triple "title tracks" series for To Anyone, alongside "Clap Your Hands" and "Can't Nobody".
 Prior to the album's release, teasers for the song were released on YG Life leading up to the album's release.
 The album, along with the single "Go Away" and its Korean music video was released simultaneously on September 9, 2010.
 The single was promoted on several music programs until the promotions for the album's next single, "It Hurts (Slow)".

 The song was the second 2NE1 song to be released as a ringtone in Japan, after "Can't Nobody (English Version)," in March 2011.
 A Japanese version of the song was first announced in late March, after it was announced as the theme song for the Fuji TV early morning news program Mezanyū.
 It was used as the theme song between April 1 and October 1, 2011.

 The Japanese version of "Go Away" was announced in September 2011 as the group's debut physical single in Japan, after the group's three digital singles and extended play Nolza released earlier in the year.
 The single was released by YGEX on November 16, 2011, along with the Japanese-language version of the group's song "It Hurts" as the single's B-side.